tilznit/craft.htb/README.md

         self.password = password
 ```

 We can see from the [url](https://flask-sqlalchemy.palletsprojects.com/en/2.x/quickstart/#simple-relationships) in the comments that this code creates a database with the tables `brew` and `user`.
 I copied and modified my local copy of `dbtest.py` to try and steal creds from the `user` table.
 I mentioned earlier that most of the normal linux commads were missing, but `wget` was still available.
-Nice.
 I served my modified file to the craft box with `python -m SimpleHTTPServer 10000` and used `wget` to download.

 The first thing I tried was